BulsonJ/personal_website/_posts/2025-02-02-critter-cafe.md

 I worked as a **Gameplay Programmer** on **Critter Cafe** from September 2023 to December 2024.

 My responsibilities included:
-- Implementing the three tools the character can use, the Hammer, the Frisbee and the WingClips.
+- Implementing the three tools the character can use, the Hammer, the Boomerang and the WingClips.
 This involved working with design & animation to make them work, make them feel good and make them look good.
 - Implementing various level ingredients to be used within the Rescue Levels.
 This involved consistent communication with level design & art to ensure that pieces worked functionally and aesthetically.
 - Implementing the initial version of the Open For Trade activity as well as the Pouring Coffee minigame.
 - Learning more about Unreal's collision system to improve our projects setup and usage of collision presets & responses to ensure correct behaviour